lennertderyck/lennertderyck/README.md

 My name is Lennert as you will already have noticed and I'm a student Front-end-develoment at Artevelde University College Ghent.

 I like clean design, nice illustrations and stunning photography; With a lot of passion for the profession.
 You  recognize my style by the generous use of white space, just enough letter spacing and a nice contrast that is created by combining fonts.
-I have a background in graphic design so I try to combine code and design in the best possible way.

 Nowadays I focus on webdesign & -development, but my passion for print is still there.
 Tactile, tangible, analog, as only one medium can.
+With a background in graphic design I try to combine code and design in the best possible way.

 ### My work
 _ Personal 👉 [lennertderyck.be](https://beta.lennertderyck.be)<br>